gbengaojo/Exercises/wf_eval/html/wp-content/plugins/testimonial-rotator/readme.txt

 == Changelog ==

+= 2.1.5 - Apr 19, 2016 =
+* Change the single page testimonial by adding a content-testimonial.php file in your theme folder.

+= 2.1.4.1 - Apr 18, 2016 =
+Cleaned up error in the admin

+= 2.1.4 - Apr 18, 2016 =
+* PHP7 Compatibility

 = 2.1.3 - Jan 21, 2016 =
 * Single template for Longform template had an extra closing div tag.
 Thanks @kevinmorton